ircv3/ircv3-specifications/extensions/rename.md

 Server implementations might choose to implement a per-channel cooldown system using appropriate error responses, to prevent abuse.
 For example flooding large channels with the fallback burst.

 Server implementations might choose to limit the renaming of channels to privileged individuals in order to prevent abuse, using appropriate error responses.

+Server implementations that allow channel registration might choose to prevent registering an old channel name while a channel redirection is in place.

 ### Examples